 Bleach is a powerful sanitizing agent, but it can also cause damage when you use it at full strength.
 That’s why we dilute it first.

 But diluting it also slows its effect on bacteria in the system.
 Once the solution spreads throughout your fresh water system, let it sit for several hours, so the bleach can do its magic.
+We recommend upwards at least 5 hours, but upwards of 12 to get everything sanitized properly.
+Because of this, it is best to sanitize between camping trips or when you know you’ll be away from the RV for most of the day.

 7. Drain Your Fresh Water Tank and Flush the System with Fresh Water